AlexBoving/AlexBoving/README.md

 # Alexandre Boving

-I am Alexandre, a Belgian/Italian software engineer and AI enthusiast with expertise across the entire software life cycle, from design and architecture to implementation, testing, deployment, and maintenance.
+I am a Belgian/Italian software engineer and AI enthusiast with expertise across the entire software life cycle, from design and architecture to implementation, testing, deployment, and maintenance.
 I specialize in both front-end and back-end engineering, with a strong focus on building scalable, reliable, and AI-driven systems.

 My work blends traditional software development with AI innovation, leveraging machine learning and deep learning to enhance automation, decision-making, and intelligent applications.
 I actively contribute to AI research and showcase related repositories, exploring cutting-edge advancements in neural networks, computer vision, and NLP.